spatie/laravel-support-bubble/README.md

     ],

      /**
-     * The positioning of the bubble and the form, change this between rtl and ltr.
+     * The positioning of the bubble and the form, change this between right-to-left and left-to-right.
+     *
-     * If you want to use RTL(Right to Left), you must have your layout set to RTL like this :
+     * If you want to use RTL, you must have your layout set to RTL like this
-     * <html lang="ar-TN" dir="rtl">
+     * <html lang="ar-TN" dir="rtl"> .
+     *
-     * By default, the value of this is LTR
+     * By default, the value of this is left-to-right */
-     */
-    'direction' => 'ltr'
+    'direction' => 'left-to-right'
 ];
 ```